-In most countries mentioned, the mutation B-H272R and B-H272Y were detected at low levels.
-B-P225F was detected at very low levels.
+In most countries mentioned, the mutation B-H272R and B-H272Y were detected at low levels with Norway showing moderate levels.
+B-P225F was detected at low levels (except for Norway) with a slight increase in the United Kingdom.

 The frequencies of B-N230I and C-P80H stayed overall constant at a moderate level with a high variability within and between regional samples.